K-RLange/relatio/README.md

 # Current Contributions
 -Added "start" and "end" parameters for each statement, so that different statements within a sentence can be located.
+-Now performs an analysis to create disjoint statements.
+The algorithm uses a greedy approach to find the maximum number of disjoint statements within a sentence that include an ARG0, an ARG1 and a B-V.

 # To Do
 -Named Entity Recognition at the start

 -Coreference Resolution supported by NER - Choose the representation for all words, that are assigned the same meaning, as a named entity, if one is found within those words.
 Otherwise choose the first appearance.

--Filter for statements that do not overlap - choose the maximum of disjunct statements per sentence.

 -Combine multiple statements within a sentence and between sentences using RELATIOn-indicators, such as "and", "therefore", "because",...